Ron Husband

-Ronald "Ron" Husband (born February 8, 1950) is an American character animator known for his work at Walt Disney Feature Animation, where he worked for 38 years starting in 1975.
+Ronald "Ron" Husband (born February 8, 1950) is an African-American character animator known for his work at Walt Disney Animation Studios where he worked for 38 years starting in 1975.

 Career

-Ron Husband joined The Walt Disney Company in 1975 where his first project was assisting Frank Thomas & Ollie Johnston on "The Rescuers".
-He then received a promotion to assistant animator to work on "Pete's Dragon" and worked on his first project as an animator on the Disney short film "The Small One."
+Ron Husband joined The Walt Disney Company in 1975 where his first project was assisting Frank Thomas and Ollie Johnston on The Rescuers.
+He then received a promotion to assistant animator to work on Pete's Dragon and worked on his first project as an animator on the Disney short film The Small One.
 After a short time away to recover from surgery due to a brain cyst, he worked as a Disney animator full time.
-During production of "The Fox and the Hound", Frank and Ollie retired (early 1978) and he was transferred to newly minted animator Randy Cartwright.
-His most famous assignments while at Disney were with Russ Edmonds in "The Rescuers Down Under", animating Gaston with Andreas Deja in "Beauty and the Beast" and Pumbaa with Tony Bancroft and David Pruiksma in "The Lion King", and as supervising animator for Djali in The Hunchback of Notre Dame, the Elk in the Firebird Suite - 1919 Version segment of Fantasia 2000 and Doctor Joshua Strongbear Sweet in Atlantis: The Lost Empire.
+During production of The Fox and the Hound, Frank and Ollie retired (early 1978) and he was transferred to newly minted animator Randy Cartwright.
+His most famous assignments while at Disney were with Russ Edmonds in The Rescuers Down Under, animating Gaston and Jafar with Andreas Deja in Beauty and the Beast and Aladdin, Pumbaa with Tony Bancroft and David Pruiksma in The Lion King, John Smith with John Pomeroy in Pocahontas, Titans and Cyclops with Dominique Monféry in Hercules, Captain Long John Silver with Glen Keane in Treasure Planet and as supervising animator for Djali in The Hunchback of Notre Dame, the Elk in the Firebird Suite - 1919 Version Segment of Fantasia 2000 and Doctor Joshua Strongbear Sweet in Atlantis: The Lost Empire.

 In 1991, he was honored as the recipient of the Centurion Award after addressing the National Religious Broadcasters Convention in Washington, D.C.
 In the years of 1991 to 1996, Husband was a featured speaker at the Black Filmmakers Hall of Fame in Oakland, California.
 In 1998 he received the National Achievement in Art Scholastic Award.
 Husband received a Lifetime Achievement Award by Black Hollywood Education and Resource Center (BHERC) at its 17th Annual African American Film Marketplace and S.E Manley Short Film Showcase on December 10, 2010.
 From 2002 until retiring in 2013, he worked in the Publishing Group, as an illustrator.